ethanuppal/pulsar/README.md

 1. Disallowing data-dependent addressing
 2. Requiring all root control to have fully-resolved static timing

+The language is currently under development, but a significant portion is functional.
-Here's an example of what the language will be able to do once feature-complete:
+Here's an example of what it will be able to do once feature-complete:

 ```swift
 struct Complex {